Research Models

 Genetic Background: The PAC transgene was injected into FVB/N oocytes and founder mice bred to FVB/N. The knockout mice were made in a 129S6/SvEvTac background.

-Availability: Available through The Jackson Laboratory, Stock #010799; Live.
+Availability: Available through The Jackson Laboratory, Stock #010799; Live and frozen embryo.

 Summary

-In this model, mice lacking endogenous α-synuclein (Snca knockout mice) are crossed with a line overexpressing full-length mutant human α-synuclein.
-Double-homozygous mice are viable into adulthood and exhibit early onset abnormalities of the enteric nervous system leading to gastrointestinal dysfunction.
-Neurons in the enteric nervous system of the gut develop α-synuclein pathology, but neurons in the brain are spared and there is no evidence of dopaminergic neuron loss (Kuo et al., 2010).
+The dbl-PAC-Tg(SNCAA53T)+/+;Snca-/- model, referred to here as double-transgenic mice, are mice lacking endogenous α-synuclein (Snca knockout mice) that were crossed with two homozygous transgenic lines overexpressing a full-length mutant (A53T) human α-synuclein.
+These mice, which are homozygous for both transgenes and the endogenous knockout, are viable into adulthood and exhibit early onset abnormalities of the enteric nervous system leading to gastrointestinal dysfunction.
+Neurons in the enteric nervous system develop α-synuclein pathology, but neurons in the brain are spared and there is no evidence of dopaminergic neuron loss (Kuo et al., 2010).

 Phenotype Characterization